corda/corda/docs/source/threat-model/corda-threat-model.md

 </td>
 <td>

 There are not currently any direct controls to mitigate this kind of attack.
-The node's vault is assumed to be within the same trust boundary of the node.
+A node's vault is assumed to be within the same trust boundary of the node JVM.
 Access to the vault must be restricted such that only the node can access it.
 Both network-level controls (fire-walling) and database permissions must be employed.

+Note that the tampering of a node's vault only affects that specific node's transaction history.
+No other node in the network is affected and any tampering attempts are easily detected.